-a. the promotion, demonstration, or explanation of ArcelorMittal products or services; or b. the execution or performance of a contract between a company in the ArcelorMittal Group and the government which the government official represents.
+- a) the promotion, demonstration, or explanation of ArcelorMittal products or services; or - b) the execution or performance of a contract between a company in the ArcelorMittal Group and the government which the government official represents.

-provided, that the payment or reimbursement of travel, entertainment and lodging expenses is permitted under local law and any other applicable laws and subject to the prior written authorisation of the local Legal Department, the Regional General Counsel and the head of the local Business Unit.
+provided, that the payment or reimbursement of travel, entertainment and lodging expenses is permitted under local law and any other applicable laws and subject to the prior written authorisation of the local Legal/Compliance Department, the Regional/Segment General Counsel/Head of Compliance and the head of the local Business Unit.